AdobeDocs/contributor.en/help/introduction.md

    ![proposing your change](assets/submit-pull-request.png)

-   >[!NOTE] If you get a validation error message about signing a Contributor License Agreement (CLA), Command-click **Details** to open the license agreement in a new tab.
+   >[!NOTE] If you get a validation error message about signing a Contributor License Agreement (CLA), click **Details** to open the license agreement.
 Sign the agreement if acceptible.
-Then return to the pull request window, click a change link to make another edit to the page, and then submit it.
-Your CLA should then be verified, and you can submit the pull request.
+Then close and open pull request, and continue.

 That's all there is to it.
 Thank you!
 Documentation team members will review and merge your pull request.